How I Adjusted My Family’s Budget By Over $2650/month

 How do I do it?

 I start out by creating a complete meal plan for the week.
 Once I have all the family meals planned, I turn that list into a grocery list.
-During this time I make sure I have all the ingredients to prepare each meal on my list.
+I make sure I have all the ingredients to prepare each meal on my list.
 This way I can cross items off on my list as I go.
-Nothing gets forgotten so I never have to make a second or third trip out to the store.
-Plus, I never end up with random items in my cart that weren’t on my list.

-Plus save even more with apps like Checkout 51.
-Check out 51 lets you upload photos of your grocery receipt and earn cash back.
-I find it much easier to make sure I have the right products in my cart, especially for the bonus offers, when I’m ordering online.
-And, some grocery sites allow you to clip coupons and apply them right at the checkout.
+Plus, save even more by using coupon apps like Checkout 51.
+Check out 51 lets you upload photos of your grocery receipt and earn cash back offers.
+And, some grocery sites allow you to clip coupons and apply them right at the checkout on their website.

 Where do you do it?